for Apprentice/Students, Instructors, Subcommittee and Board Members

-After all the interviews are complete, the information is sent back to the Iowa office and the scores are averaged.
+After all the interviews are complete, the applicants interview scores from each interview committee member are averaged.
 This "average" number is assigned to the applicant.
 All applicants who have interviewed have their average score "slotted" onto an ongoing Ranking List with the highest score at the top of the list.
 A score of "92" is slotted between the "93's" and the "91's".
 So it does not matter if they interview first, last, this month or next month, the important thing is their place on the Ranking List.

 How are applicants selected for the apprenticeship program?

 When we determine the need to start additional apprentice(s), we notify the top applicant(s), typically we schedule 30 applicants to attend.
 The top applicant(s) are given the time, date and location for the pre-apprenticeship orientation(boot camp) class, held at our training facility in Indianola, IA.
 Please see the video on our main page of the website for what orientation will consist of.
 After successful completion of the orientation class, the applicant will be indentured and assigned to an employer to begin their on-the-job training.
 If any portion of the orientation week is not successfully passed, the applicant will be sent home and can reapply in 6 months.

 The dictionary defines indenture as, "a contract obligating one party to work for another for a designated period of time".
 The day an applicant starts their apprenticeship will become his/ her indenture (start) date.
 This indenture date will be used when registering the apprentice with the United States Department of Labor.

 Do I choose which contractor I will work for?

 Each apprentice is assigned to their jobs, anywhere in our 7 state jurisdiction.
 Journeymen Linemen, groundmen, equipment operators, etc. are referred to their jobs.
 In order to obtain the diversity in all types of training, most apprentices will get to work for more than one contractor during their apprenticeship.

 How long does it take to complete the training?